 1. Realize that there will be adjusting on your part to match your loved one.

-It’s not fair to think that your loved one with dementia or Alzheimer’s is able to match your speed.
+It’s not fair to think that your loved one with dementia or Alzheimer’s can match your speed.
 You need to enter their world, not the other way around.
-The conversations may be more emotional than intellectual and that’s okay, adjust for that and you can have a wonderful visit.
+The conversations may be more emotional than intellectual, and that’s okay, adjust for that, and you can have an enjoyable visit.

 2. Try redirecting whenever the conversation gets difficult.

-A way to do that is to focus on what memories a person with dementia still has instead the ones they lost.
+Focus on what memories a person with dementia still has, instead of the ones they lost.
 Maybe there is a fond memory of childhood you can listen to, or maybe listen to music.
 Many studies have shown that the connection to music stays strong even while memories fade.

 3. Be in the moment with them when you visit.